 Earning a doctoral degree may seem intimidating but there are programs that make school less daunting.
 There is a BSN-DNP bridge program that takes about three to four years to finish.
 Another option is the direct entry DNP program for those who graduated college with a non-nursing bachelor’s degree.
 This program takes about four to four and a half years to complete.

-For more information visit Doctor of Nursing Practice.
+For more information visit Doctor of Nursing Practice or Doctor of Nurse Anesthesia Practice (DNAP).

 One way to stand out is to obtain certifications.
 They demonstrate a level of commitment to the profession which can make your resume stand out to a hiring manager.
 Another reason to consider earning a certification is to maximize your experiences.
 Professional certifications are a great option regardless of your level of education.